saganmat/ds_recruitment/README.md

 4. The application should send a warning email to a dedicated email address when invalid parameters are submitted.
 The parameters should be included in a human format :wink:
 5. The app should be able to restructure the information in another way, to be used by a different company.

 Don’t worry about implementing everything during the short time we have.
-This task is here so we can learn how you think and solve problems, not measure your LOC/s ;)
+This task is here so we can learn how you think and solve problems, not measure your LOC/s :wink: